 Volunteering has made me overwhelmingly grateful for the kindness in the world.
 As much as we argue both sides of the coin, my personal experiences have indicated that Hong Kong’s skyscrapers are packed full of people wanting to help.
 Good intentions are the foundation.
 Next, it’s simply prioritising what matters to you, and using what you have to be of use.

-It’s 100% understandable that packing your bags may not be a (feasible or desired) option.
-If you are looking for an alternative way to help, sponsoring a child every month is a clear way to offer tangible support.
-At Kais Village, it’s US$90 each month to cover healthcare, shelter, nutrition, education and clothing for your sponsored child.
+It’s 100% understandable that packing your bags may not be a feasible (or desired) option.
+At Kais Village Community, sponsoring a child every month is a clear way to offer tangible support.
+It’s US$90 each month to cover healthcare, shelter, nutrition, education and clothing for your sponsored child.
 Or you can opt to support the 24 children with special needs (ranging from around the clock support, for 3 year old Srey Ya who suffers from a severe skin condition, to surgery for Praep who has a cleft lip).
 For US$25 per month, your donation goes into a central fund to benefit all 24 children.
 One-off donations (of any amount) are also welcome.
 And, of course, if you’re looking to invest your time and energy, there are countless ways you can volunteer in Hong Kong.
 They say charity starts at home for a reason!

 Ultimately, everyone (regardless of age, gender, status or upbringing) has the ability to help, because we all have the capacity to care.
-Sometimes, that really is enough.
+That’s the starting point.
 And with all that there is happening around the globe, it seems an awful waste to resign in complacency.